PetorSFZ/sfz_tech/README.md

 ## Projects

+* [Lib-Core-Headers](https://github.com/PetorSFZ/sfz_tech/tree/master/Lib-Core-Headers) - A small, compact, no-dependency, header-only, math and containers library.
+This can be considered a small portable core of `Lib-Core`.
+Easy to embed in other projects without the rest of `Lib-Core`.
 * [Lib-Core](https://github.com/PetorSFZ/sfz_tech/tree/master/Lib-Core) - A `C++` standard library replacement.
 Contains allocators, containers, strings, math, etc.
 * [Lib-Core-OpenGL](https://github.com/PetorSFZ/sfz_tech/tree/master/Lib-Core-OpenGL) - A OpenGL utility library.
 No longer in active use and not tested regularly, may be broken.
 * [Lib-PhantasyEngine](https://github.com/PetorSFZ/sfz_tech/tree/master/Lib-PhantasyEngine) - A lightweight, barebones, DIY game engine.